vchoutas/torch-mesh-isect/README.md

   --param_fn PKL_FN1 PKL_FN2 ...
 PKL_FNN
   ```
   where PKL_FN* are the filenames of the .pkl files that [can be downloaded here](https://owncloud.tuebingen.mpg.de/index.php/s/bEKMdqf5WbN4MnH) and contain the parameters for each body model.
+  The file for the part_segm_fn argument for SMPL can be downloaded [here](https://owncloud.tuebingen.mpg.de/index.php/s/jHdgwkREzS43rjN).

 ## Dependencies